-Find ASCII code of the character
+Find the ASCII code of the character

 As explained before, there is a texture that stores the ASCII codes of the characters of all labels in the scene.
-The goal of this step is, with the index of the character found in the previous step and the label identifier of the current fragment, find within this texture the ASCII code of the character sought.
+The goal of this step is, with the index of the character found in the previous step and the label identifier of the current fragment, to find, within this texture, the ASCII code of the character sought.

 Figure 2 shows an example of how the characters are stored in the texture with textual information that, in this case, uses two texels to store each label (texelsPerLabel = 2).
 Since a texel has four colour components, in two texels it is possible to store up to eight characters.
-The values in green on the figure are the label identifiers and in red are the indexes of each character within its labels (highlighted in the figure, the index found on the previous step ichar = 2).
-The values in orange show that the texture in the given example possesses four texels horizontally and four vertically and, at the same time, represent an index for each texel along the s and t axis.
+The values in green on Figure 2 are the label identifiers and in red are the indexes of each character within its labels (highlighted in the figure, the index found on the previous step ichar = 2).
+The values in orange show that the texture in the given example possesses four texels horizontally and four vertically and, at the same time, represents an index for each texel along the s and t axes.
 As each label in the example occupies 2 texels, it is possible to store 2 labels per row of the texture (labelsPerRow = 2).